HuuYuLong/MomentumDeltaNet/README.md

 ## Contents

-The layer implementation and training framework are mainly based on the open-source projects `flash-linear-attention` and `flame`.
+The layer implementation, triton kernel implementation and training framework are mainly based on the great open-source projects `flash-linear-attention` and `flame`.
 This codebase mainly includes:

 - `flash-linear-attention/`: Main implementation of linear-attention layers, fused modules, and model definitions.
 Includes Triton kernels for high-performance computation.
 - `flame/`: Training and experiment management framework.
 Contains all model configurations and training scripts for running experiments.